 A sensuous story of love, magic, and family; this book gives the reader a deep look into a universe that has no limits.
 (Amy)Station Eleven by Emily MandelPublication Date: 2011.

 This is so not my typical reading fare - and apparently, this is not a "typical" post-apocalypse science fiction novel either.
 But I was fascinated.
 The story takes place after a flu epidemic that kills 90% of the world's population, and follows the Traveling Symphony, a group of musicians and actors who travel in a horse-drawn caravan performing music and Shakespeare plays "because survival is insufficient."
-Very well-written (finalist for National Book Award), and I found it, of all things, somewhat hopeful.
+A very well-written finalist for the 2014 National Book Award, and I found it, of all things, somewhat hopeful.
 (Mari)The Black Jewels Trilogy by Anne BishopPublication Date: 2003.